 Wakeboarding sales assistants are well versed in wakeboarding gear so they’ll be able to help you find the ideal board.

 Often called wakeboard boots, wakeboard bindings are responsible for attaching your feet to the board.
 Similar to choosing a wakeboard, sales assistants can help you pick the best and most comfortable bindings that will suit your board.

-- Surfing suit for men and boys with stretch panels provide excellent flexibility
+- Surfing wet suit 3 for adult men and boys with stretch panels provide excellent flexibility

-- Full body style designed for scuba diving, surfing, snorkeling, swimming, kayaking and canoeing
+- Full body adult wet suits designed for scuba diving, surfing, snorkeling, boarding, kayaking and canoeing